How Lifting The Solicitation Ban Benefits Startups

-On July 10, 2013, the Securities and Exchange Comission voted in favor of implementing a Jumpstart Our Business Startups (JOBS) Act provision which lifts the ban on general solicitation or general advertising for certain private security offerings to accredited investors.
+On July 10, 2013, the Securities and Exchange Commission voted in favor of implementing a Jumpstart Our Business Startups (JOBS) Act provision that lifts the ban on general solicitation or general advertising for certain private security offerings to accredited investors.

 What was the Solicitation Ban?

 Under Rule 506 of Regulation D under the Securities Act of 1933, there was a general prohibition against general solicitation and general advertising for private offerings to accredited investors (this ban is also found in various other parts of the ’33 Act).
 This ban restricted how small businesses, hedge funds, and private equity funds raised money for private offerings.
 Essentially, issuers and participants in the offering were restricted from engaging in any form of general solicitation or general advertising to attract accredited investors.